Math and Statistics

 The Math/Stat tutoring program supports most lower division math and statistics courses, and some upper division courses as well.
 The courses we support in Drop-In are:

-If you have questions from other courses, sign in as “Other Math” or “Other Stat” and let the senior tutor know what material that you need help with.
+If you have questions from other courses, sign in as “Other Math” or “Other Stat” and let the Drop-In Ambassador know what material that you need help with.
 These courses take a lower priority than the courses from the list above.

 Why do we need to sign in at the computer?

 Signing in at the computer helps us manage the resources more efficiently.
 We adjust the number of tutors that can tutor the various subjects based on the most popular times for that course.
 Also, by keeping track of the usage in Drop-In Tutoring, we are able to report the frequency that our services are used.
 Lastly, this helps us direct you to the appropriate tutor.

 How often should I sign into the computer?
 Do I need to sign out?